 It took another year, but I managed to pay off my student loans three and a half years after college graduation.
 I learned about money, and I started to use it as a tool.
 It became something that helped me live my best life, instead of dragging me down.

 Being debt-free has vastly improved my life.
 I feel lighter.
 I’m happier.
 I’m saving money, and I’m beginning to build wealth.
 I own my life, not some lender.
+And now, my money goes towards my investments and building my assets, instead of to some student loan company.

 There’s no one way to feel about your personal finances.
 You can feel whatever you want.
 If you feel mostly negative about your money, reach out!
 Maybe it’s time to take some action of your own.